-Actic on Timing Status Compliance evidence 11.1 Design development in consultation with NSW EPA Biodiversity Specialist During design Compliant Environmental Design Fauna Crossing Refinements report approved by NSW DP&I. 11.2 Engage suitably qualified expert to design monitoring program Prior to start of construction Compliant Roads and Maritime engagement of BEM 11.3 Prepare monitoring program Prior to start of construction Compliant BEM Ecological Monitoring Program
+Action Timing Status Compliance evidence 11.1 Design development in consultation with NSW EPA Biodiversity Specialist During design Compliant Environmental Design Fauna Crossing Refinements report approved by NSW DP&I. 11.2 Engage suitably qualified expert to design monitoring program Prior to start of construction Compliant TfNSW engagement of BEM 11.3 Prepare monitoring program Prior to start of construction Compliant BEM Ecological Monitoring Program

-- Monitoring addressed via Section 3.5 of BEM ecological monitoring program. - The Before-After Control Versus Impact (BACI) design of the monitoring program requires the monitoring of the fauna crossings prior to the installation of the fauna fence (i.e. before the underpass structures become operational). - The first stage of the construction phase underpass monitoring was conducted in October and November 2014.
-The second stage was undertaken in February and March 2015. - The 1st year of Operational phase underpass monitoring was undertaken during 2018 in accordance with the approved BEM ecological monitoring program.
+Monitoring addressed via Section 3.5 of BEM ecological monitoring program.

+The Before-After Control Versus Impact (BACI) design of the monitoring program requires the monitoring of the fauna crossings prior to the installation of the fauna fence (i.e. before the underpass structures become operational).

+The first stage of the construction phase underpass monitoring was conducted in October and November 2014.
+The second stage was undertaken in February and March 2015.

-To inform the long term success of fauna crossings, fencing and road medians the person taking the action must engage a suitably qualified expert to prepare a strategy for monitoring and recording any road kill sightings of the Koala and Spotted-tail Quoll along the Pacific Highway.
+To inform the long term success of fauna crossings, fencing and road medians the person taking the action must engage a suitably qualified expert to prepare a strategy for monitoring and recording any road kill sightings of the Koala and Spotted-tail Quality along the Pacific Highway.
 Prior to commencement of the action, the road kill monitoring and recording strategy must be implemented.

-Action Timing Status Compliance evidence 12.1 Ecological Monitoring Program to include road kill monitoring and recording strategy Prior to start of construction Compliant Section 3.5.3 of the Ecological Monitoring Program specifies road mortality monitoring and recording strategy 12.2 Implement strategy Prior to start of construction and ongoing during construction Compliant Environmental surveillance checklist developed 12.3 Report on outcomes of monitoring strategy Construction Post- construction Compliant Annual reporting
+Action Timing Status Compliance evidence 12.1 Ecological Monitoring Program to include road kill monitoring and recording strategy Prior to start of construction Compliant Section 3.5.3 of the Ecological Monitoring Program specifies road mortality monitoring and recording strategy 12.2 Implement strategy Prior to start of construction and ongoing during construction Compliant Environmental surveillance checklist developed 12.3 Report on outcomes of monitoring strategy Construction Post- construction Compliant Annual reporting- Appendix 2 of the 2022 Annual Compliance Report included outcomes of roadkill monitoring.

-No road kills of Koala or Spotted-tail Quoll were recorded during the reporting period.
+One road kill of Spotted-Tail Quoll was recorded during the reporting period.